A Quick Guide to Fitness and Gyms in Beijing

 - Sazon Cuban dance school

-Whether you’re an expat or a local, Beijing has something to offer every type of fitness enthusiast.
-We hope you find an activity that you can enjoy and keeps you healthy at the same time.
+Whether you’re an expat or a local, Beijing has something to offer every fitness enthusiast.
+We hope you find an activity that keeps you healthy and happy at the same time.

-Another way to stay healthy during your time in China is to secure health insurance.
+Along with exercise, another way to stay healthy during your time in China is to secure health insurance.
 Whether you’re looking for Beijing health insurance, China health insurance, or other types of insurance, Pacific Prime is here to help.
-We compare a wide range of insurance plans to help you make the best selection based on your needs and budget.
-Contact us for impartial advice or a free quote today.